 - Stroke – this is the sudden loss of brain function that occurs when an artery to the brain gets blocked or raptures.

-- Peripheral Arterial Disease – this is condition where there’s reduced blood supply to the leg muscles due to build-up of fatty deposits in the arteries that transport blood to the legs.
+- Peripheral Arterial Disease – this is a condition where there’s reduced blood supply to the leg muscles due to build-up of fatty deposits in the arteries that transport blood to the legs.

 Having high cholesterol does not produce signs or symptoms on its own and therefore you should have your blood cholesterol tested routinely so as to ensure the above conditions are prevented.

-What causes high cholesterol levels?
+What causes high levels of bad cholesterol?

 The bad blood cholesterol can be increased by a variety of risk factors.
 The common ones include: